Mavericks vs. Pelicans Prediction & Picks - November 12

 Mavericks Performance Insights

+- With 41.3 boards per game, Dallas is 25th in the NBA.
+It allows 45.3 rebounds per contest, which ranks 19th in the league.

-- So far this year, the Mavericks rank 17th in the league in assists, averaging 25 per game.
+- The Mavericks are putting up 25 dimes per game, which ranks them 17th in the NBA in 2023-24.

-- Dallas is top-five this season in turnovers, ranking third-best in the league with 12.3 turnovers per game.
-Meanwhile, it ranks 14th with 14.3 forced turnovers per contest.
+- Dallas ranks third-best in the NBA by committing only 12.3 turnovers per game.
+In terms of forced turnovers, it ranks 14th in the league (14.3 per contest).

-- When it comes to three-point shooting, it's been a dominant stretch for the Mavericks, who are making 17.2 threes per game (best in NBA) and shooting 40.3% from downtown (best).
+- The Mavericks are playing well in terms of three-point shooting, as they rank best in the league in treys (17.2 per game) and best in shooting percentage from downtown (40.3%).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.